 Stearns County now requires all fire chiefs to take National Incident Management Systems (NIMS) 300 training.
 Other members on the department have expressed interest in taking the new NIMS training classes as well.

 Resolution 14-07-14-1 for the increase of the Holdingford Fire Department retirement pension was presented as discussed at the annual fire budget meeting.
 Sue Marstein made a motion to approve Resolution 14-07-14-1 to increase the Fire Department retirement benefit pension for fully vested fire fighters from $1,000 to $1,100 per year of service beginning January 1, 2014.
 Lewis Becker seconded the motion.
 Vote in favor; Lewis Becker, Sue Marstein, Mike Odden.
 Abstain; Lloyd Rausch.
 Motion passed.

 Maintenance Report was read by Mayor Schmit.
-Calcium chloride dust suppressant was sprayed on 1st Street West by the Maintenance Shop to the Wastewater Treatment Plant (WWTP).
+Calcium chloride dust suppressant was sprayed on 1st Street West from County Road 17 to the Maintenance Shop.
 Weeds were sprayed.

 A bid was received from Preferred Controls for $2,200 for installation, training and a 4 channel dialer at the Main Lift Station.
 Quote does not include phone line or phone equipment.
 Mike Odden made a motion to approve the system quoted by Preferred Controls, Inc. Lloyd Rausch seconded the motion.
 AIF

 Preferred Controls was called to replace contactor at Well #3, after a complete breakdown on June 23rd.